tilo/smarter_csv/README.md

  * :remove_zero_values  : remove values which have a numeric value equal to zero / 0 (default: false)
  * :remove_values_matching : removes key/value pairs if value matches given regular expressions (default: nil) ,
      e.g. /^\$0\.0+$/ to match $0.00 , or /^#VALUE!$/ to match errors in Excel spreadsheets
+ * :convert_values_to_numeric : converts strings containing Integers or Floats to the appropriate class (default: true)
  * :remove_empty_hashes : remove / ignore any hashes which don't have any key/value pairs (default: true)

 #### NOTES about CSV Headers: